 Support Statement [ACCME—consult Cindy for proper verbiage and defer to BD for final approval of complete verbiage]

-This educational activity is supported by a grant from Onyx Pharmaceuticals, Inc.
+This educational activity is supported by grants from Bayer HealthCare Pharmaceuticals and Onyx Pharmaceuticals

 [Disclosures]

 CME

 Disclosure of Relevant Financial Relationships

 prIME Oncology assesses relevant financial relationships with its instructors, planners, managers, and other individuals who are in a position to control the content of CME activities.
 Any potential conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fairness, balance, and scientific objectivity of data, as well as patient care recommendations. prIME Oncology is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.